-When Megan escaped her trafficker in 2012, she left her social media page open to stay in contact with the women she had met across the country during her time of exploitation.
+When Megan escaped her trafficker in 2012, she left her social media page open to stay in contact with the individuals she had met across the country during her time of exploitation.
 As Megan began to share her journey to freedom through her social media page, her followers grew from 50 in 2012 to 300 in 2015.
-It was at that point that Megan realized she had an incredible position in this social media network to continue sharing her story and building trust with the women she interacted with there.
+It was at that point that Megan realized she had an incredible position in this social media network to continue sharing her story and building trust with the people she interacted with there.

-The Avery Center (formerly Free Our Girls) formally "adopted" this social media profile in 2015 following an informal observational survey of these social media profiles to better understand the women Megan was connected with.
-This network is now approaching 1,600 actively trafficked women across the US and Canada.
+The Avery Center (formerly Free Our Girls) formally "adopted" this social media profile in 2015 following an informal observational survey of these social media profiles to better understand the individuals Megan was connected with.
+This network is now approaching 1,600 actively trafficked people across the US and Canada.
 Megan continues to share her experiences with this network, and it has also become our main point of initial contact for outreach and intervention.

 "I want to say thank you so much for the care packages all year round.
 It’s been a hard year for me and my son, your care packages give me hope to keep going and remind me that I am not alone."

 "I just wanted to tell you that I so needed this package today.
 Today I found out some really hard news."